 Eden real estate is some of the most expensive in Wisconsin, although Eden house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Eden is generally considered to be a blue-collar town.
-39.61% of the Eden workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Eden, you'll notice that it is more blue-collar than most other communities in America.
+39.61% of Eden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Eden is a village of professionals, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Eden who work in office and administrative support (10.63%), community and social services (10.39%), and healthcare (6.52%).

-The education level of Eden citizens is a little higher than the average for US cities and towns: 24.27% of adults in Eden have at least a bachelor's degree.
+The citizens of Eden are slightly better educated than the national average of 21.84% for all cities and towns, with 24.27% of adults in Eden having a bachelor's degree or advanced degree.

 The per capita income in Eden in 2022 was $34,375, which is middle income relative to Wisconsin and the nation.
 This equates to an annual income of $137,500 for a family of four.
 However, Eden contains both very wealthy and poor people as well.